color-tv/android-SampleApp/README.md

 - InsufficientCurrency

 - FinishedTutorial

+- VideoStart

+- VideoPause

+- VideoStop

+- VideoEnd

 >**NOTE**
 >
->    You can choose what ad units you want to show for a specific placement in the dashboard, [click to learn more about Ad Units](https://www.colortv.com/dashboard/docs/#ad-units)
+>    You can choose what ad units you want to show for a specific placement in the dashboard, [click to learn more about Ad Units](index.md#ad-units)

+>**NOTE**
+>
+>    The `AdPlacement` class has been deprecated and replaced by `Placements`.
+The old version will be removed in future versions of the SDK.

 To get callbacks about the ad status, you need to create a `ColorTvAdListener` object by overriding it's methods:

 ```java